dnnsoftware/Docs/dev/HowTo/CreatingModules/Creating-Modules.rst

 .. class:: collapse-list

 * Create an entire module from scratch.
-For very simple modules, you can use the :doc:`DNN Module Creator <CreatingModules/Using-The-Module-Creator>`.
+For very simple modules, you can use the :doc:`DNN Module Creator <Using-The-Module-Creator>`.
 * Start with module development templates, such as:

   .. class:: collapse-list